JovialTriton/openmct/notes.md

-* Delete old table
-* Update new table type and test backward compatibility.
+* Table styles are screwed up since rebase.
+Looks like there were some changes made to use flex layout.
 * re-evaluate TableConfiguration object.
 Name doesn't make sense right now, and some duplicated code for configuration handling in components.
-* Rebase over refactor branch
-* Move css to new table location
 * Test (see list of issues below)
 * Push WIP PR

+* [X] Rebase over refactor branch
+* [X] Update new table type and test backward compatibility.
+* [X] Delete old table
 * [X] Remove column sizing rows on object removal (should be trivial since tracking by object ID already).
 * [X] Look at optimizing styles in telemetry-table-row
    - Right now profiling does not highlight this as a bottleneck?